cenpa/freqfit/README.md

         - "includeinfit": False
         - "value": 1.0

+# collection of `NormalConstraint`
+- "constraints":
-- "NormalConstraint"
+    - "constraint1"
-    - "parameters": a list of the parameters in the order of the covariance matrix
+        - "parameters": # list of the parameters in the order of `values` and `covariance`
-    - "values": a list of the central value of the parameters
+        - "values": # list of the central value of the parameters
-    - "covariance": the covariance matrix of the parameters
+        - "covariance": # covariance matrix of the parameters
 ```

 ### development help